Kolbeinn Finnsson: Borussia Dortmund II

 On 20 August 2019, Kolbeinn moved to Germany to transfer to the reserve team at Borussia Dortmund on a three-year contract for an undisclosed fee.
 After making 18 appearances during the truncated 2019–20 season, he made 28 appearances and scored four goals during the team's Regionalliga West championship-winning 2020–21 season.
 During an injury-affected 2021–22 3.
 Liga season, Kolbeinn made 19 appearances without scoring.
 Entering the final months of his contract, Kolbeinn signed a one-year extension in March 2022.
 Over the course of his time with the club, Kolbeinn was developed into a left-sided utility player.
 Following 78 appearances and four goals, Kolbeinn departed the club in January 2023.

 Lyngby

 On 25 January 2023, Kolbeinn transferred to Danish Superliga club Lyngby and signed a 2 1/2-year contract.
 He made 48 appearances and scored three goals over the course of the 2022–23 and 2023–24 seasons, in both of which the club narrowly avoided relegation.
 After five early 2024–25 season appearances, Kolbeinn transferred out of the club.

 Utrecht

 On 21 August 2024, Kolbeinn transferred to Eredivisie club Utrecht and signed a three-year contract, with the option of a further year, for an undisclosed fee.
-Despite being a regular member of the matchday squad, he made just eight appearances during the 2024–25 season, in which the club qualified for the Europa League.
+Despite being a regular member of the matchday squad, Kolbeinn was unable to dislodge Souffian El Karouani from his starting place and made just eight appearances during the 2024–25 season, in which the club qualified for the Europa League.
+Again behind El Karouani during the 2025–26 season, Kolbeinn made just two appearances by February 2026.

+Vålerenga

+On 2 February 2026, Kolbeinn joined Eliteserien club Vålerenga on loan until 30 June 2026, with an option to buy.
+The buy option was triggered on 23 March and Kolbeinn signed a four-year contract for an undisclosed fee.